Bernat Mill: Fire cause and aftermath

 The fire marshall's report concluded that there was unpermitted welding occurring in a mill business, the sprinkler was not operable, and that both contributed to the fire.
 Mill owners planned to rebuild.

 The two-state incident command, disaster response was viewed as a regional model.
 Senator John Kerry introduced loans from his committee in the U.S. Senate to support the business owners impacted by the fire.
 Governor Deval Patrick left the National Governors' Conference in Michigan to return to Uxbridge to be present for the immediate recovery.
 Governor Patrick invoked immediate state and federal aide to victims and businesses of the Uxbridge mill fire.
 Hurricane Katrina funds were applied to the relief efforts.
 As of 2009, plans to rebuild were on hold.

 The eight-acre mill site, still mostly in ruins but with "several remaining buildings," was sold to a Mendon businessman in 2020.
+As of December 2025, space is available for leasing of townhouses and/or possible commercial properties.